DialecticalMaterialist/zigglgen/README.md

 The [`updateApiRegistry.ps1`](updateApiRegistry.ps1) PowerShell script is used to fetch the API registry and convert it to a set of Zig source files that are committed to revision control and used by zigglgen.

-### Why is a thread-local procedure table required?

-Per the OpenGL spec, OpenGL function pointers loaded when one OpenGL context is current are not guaranteed to remain valid when a different context becomes current.
-This means that it would be incorrect to load a single set of function pointers to global memory just once at application startup and then have them be shared by all current and future OpenGL contexts.

-In order to support portable multi-threaded multi-context OpenGL applications, it must be possible to load multiple sets of function pointers.
-Because OpenGL contexts are already thread-local, it makes a lot of sense to handle function pointers in a similar manner.

 ### Why aren't OpenGL constants represented as Zig enums?